UmarHassanKhan929/personal-project-management-system/README.md

 # personal-project-management-system

-A project managment system made using MERN stack alonog side GraphQL and Apollo.
+A project management system made using MERN stack alongside GraphQL and Apollo.

-You can Enter and save your client contact info, you can keep track of your clients projects, keep track of projects of clients.
+You can Enter and save your client contact info, you can keep track of your client's projects, and keep track of projects clients.

 Tools used:
   - React Js on frontend